 With open fires that use gas or solid fuel, a product called fire cement can be used to do small repairs to joints and cracks.
-Larger repairs can be done using fireplaace render or heatproof screed, a products that can withstand very high temperatures.
+Larger repairs can be done using fireplace render or heatproof screed, a products that can withstand very high temperatures.
 If you need to fix tiles in part of your fireplace exposed to heat, you can use heat resistant tile adhesive.

-If you are building a new fireplace or opening a chimney breast to create one, you can line the opening with fire bricks set in place with heatproof mortar.
+If you are building a new fireplace or opening a chimney breast to create one, you can line the opening with fire bricks set in place with heatproof mortar or use fireplace board.
 The mortar joints should be thin: 3 to 5 mm.
 Generally speaking, 10 kg of heatproof mortar can be used to place 100 standard sized fire bricks.
 Alternately, you can render over the existing brickwork with Fireplace Render to a thickness of approximately one inch.
 Heatproof Screed can also be used to create a base for the fire area.
 Free standing stoves can be lined with Fireplace Render as well.

 Cassette fires (sometimes called "hole in the wall" fires) should have the area around the fire opening lined with heat resistant plaster that is made just for these kinds of fireplaces.
-Heat Resistant Plater is made to go onto Fireplace Render.
+Heat Resistant Plaster is made to go onto Fireplace Render.
 This can be applied up to 5 mm thick.

 You can also obtain a number of other heat resistant products for fireplaces.
-Special mortars and adhesives with high levels of silica are made for use with chamotte bricks, ceramic fiber, and insulating bricks.
+Special mortars and adhesives with high levels of silica are made for use with chamotte bricks, fireplace boards, ceramic fiber, and insulating bricks.
 High alumina refractory mortars used with high aluminum refractory bricks are also available.
 The cements and mortars with the highest alumina content are also suitable with mag-chrome or magnesite bricks.

 Premium fire cements come in beige/buff or black and can be used for a number of applications domestically as well as industrially.
-Fire cement can be used in fireplace repairs, and in the assembly of cast iron stoves.